Skip to main content

 Embedded image permalink

-Abhimanyu died on the thirteenth day of the battle when the Bhado Amavasya (New Moon night of Bhadra around September-October).
+Abhimanyu died on the thirteenth day of the battle, when the Bhadra Amavasya (New Moon night of Bhadra, around September-October).
 The day was a bad omen not only because of Bhadra Amavasya but also because of the thirteenth day of the war.
-His death, weaponless, killed by the eight Maharathi of the Kauravas marked the first breaking of Battle rules hence hinting at the beginning of Kali Yug to arrive soon.
-His death began the end of the Dwapar Yug where truth, rules, and promises were more important than lives.
-He at sixteen fought bravely till his last breath alone with people twice his age, armed, ganged and brutally murdering him.
+His death, weaponless, killed by the eight Maharathi of the Kauravas, marked the first breaking of Battle rules, hence hinting at the beginning of the Kali Yug to arrive soon.
+His death marked the end of the Dwapar Yug, where truth, rules, and promises were more important than lives.
+He, at sixteen, fought bravely till his last breath alone with people twice his age, armed, ganged and brutally murdering him.

 Next Life:

-It is believed that his fifteen-year-old bride Uttara had decided to commit Sati if something happened to him.
-Their marriage was not even a year old but their mutual commitment was greater than many.
-She, who was pregnant with his heir requested Krishna to save him and let her die on his pyre.
-Krishna said he was incapable of saving a baby in his mother's womb if the mother dies.
+It is believed that his fifteen-year-old bride, Uttara, had decided to commit Sati if something happened to him.
+Their marriage was not even a year old, but their mutual commitment was greater than many.
+She, who was pregnant with his heir, requested Krishna to save him and let her die on his pyre.
+Krishna said he was incapable of saving a baby in his mother's womb if the mother died.
 Sad and helpless, Uttara asked him for another boon.

 " Let me be born as his wife again, and this time I will commit Sati and go to heaven with him"